MPAs SCHOOL

 More than 40 MPAs benefited from the development of proposals to improve their effective and progressive implementation.

-More than 50 individuals responsible for management, administration, planning, and/or supervision of MPAs in Argentina, Chile, Uruguay, and Brazil trained.
-Starting in 2022, the scope is expanded to include 6 additional countries in the Southern Cone and 10 Atlantic coast countries, including Europe.
+More than 50 managers, administrators, planners and/or supervisors of MPAs in Argentina, Chile, Uruguay and Brazil trained.
+As of 2022, the scope will be extended to 6 other countries in the Southern Cone and 10 countries on the Atlantic coast, including Europe.

 Strengthened public institutions

-More than 15 public institutions strengthened in relation to marine conservation practices.
+More than 15 public institutions strengthened in relation to marine conservation practice.

 Learning network

-A learning network for collaboration and integration among professionals from Southern Cone countries, promoting horizontal and cross-learning beyond formal courses.
+A learning network for collaboration and integration among professionals from the Southern Cone countries, which favors horizontal and cross-learning, beyond formal courses.

 PUBLICATIONS